Show by Label

 Frequency Generator with fast edges

-When I finished my GPSDO project, described in other post, I made that very precise 10MHz signal available as the source for this instrument.
+When I finished my GPSDO project, described in other post, I made that very precise 10MHz signal available as the master clock for this instrument.

 The reason for this design